agustinroviraquezada/MRI_T1_T2_CycleGAN/README.md

 requirements= project_pat+"/requirements.txt"
 !pip install -r $requirements -q
 ```
+### Apply-Model
+If you only want to test the model, you can run the [generation.py](https://github.com/agustinroviraquezada/MRI_T1_T2_CycleGAN/blob/main/cycle/generation.py) script from the command line by providing the input image and the model as arguments.
+You can find example to try the model in the folder examples.

+The examples provided here were extracted from the Brats 2020 dataset.
+Slices were taken from subject 2 of the training set and the matrix was transposed to obtain the current view (important step).
+Futhermore, examples from the original test set were added.
+This examples underwent the entire processing pipeline.

+When generating the synthetic image, the script removes the black borders as they can affect the synthesis.
+If you try using different images, you will notice that the resulting size is 128 x 128, with the black borders reduced.
+This is important step since the black margins affects to the synthesis

+It is strongly recommended to apply HD-BET before synthesis in order to remove the skull.
+If a different procedure is used, the resulting outcome may not be guaranteed.

+Finally, as the focus is on obtaining synthetic T2 images, the generation.py script specifically converts T1 images to T2.

 A detailed description of the classes and objects can be found in the [cycle package](https://github.com/agustinroviraquezada/MRI_T1_T2_CycleGAN/blob/main/cycle/readme.md)